While any body part can be injured in a workplace injury, one of the most…

 Usually, their voices are heard.
 However, ridesharing drivers ensured that their actions were felt recently as well as they stopped driving for 24-hours recently.
 Today, we want to talk about one of their reasons for striking.

-At Koszdin, Fields, Sherry & Katz, we are here when you need a Los Angeles workplace injury attorney.
+At Koszdin, Fields & Sherry, we are here when you need a Los Angeles workplace injury attorney.
 Our knowledgeable and experienced team will work to ensure you get the compensation you deserve.